10 Things To Do in St. Landry Parish

 3. Sweet Dough Pie Festival

 One of the sweetest things about visiting St. Landry Parish is its fun festivals and awesome dining options.
 Find both in one place at the Sweet Dough Pie Festival in scenic, historic Grand Coteau.
 Every year pastry chefs and home cooks compete to create the best fruit pies, and are joined by artists, artisans, food vendors and musicians.
-The 2018 festival is held Oct.
-27 at St. Charles Borromeo Church in the town of Grand Coteau.

 4. Old Schoolhouse Antique Mall